 In the hospital, a doctor will assess your symptoms and when they occurred.
 You will also be asked about your medical history.
 You'll also be asked about your health and risk factors.
-Family or friends can answer if you cannot.
-Tests are then done.
+If they are with you, family or friends can answer if you cannot.
 You will likely have blood tests.
 You may also have a CT scan or an MRI.
 This will help determine what kind of stroke you have.
 The two types are blockage (ischemic stroke) or bleeding (hemorrhagic stroke).
 The type is important to know before treatment is started.
 This is because treatment that helps an ischemic stroke can kill a person who had a hemorrhagic stroke.

 Treatment can begin as soon as your doctor knows what type of stroke you had and where it occurred, Phase one begins from the first minutes to the first hours after you begin having symptoms.
 It involves one or more of the following, depending on what kind of stroke you have: